 Don’t forget that affected leaseholders must seek approval from the insurers prior to making any of their own arrangements, or they may be liable for some or all of the expenses.
 Just make sure to contact them as soon as possible after an incident.

 What if the authorities make you leave a habitable building?

 Everything we have described here relates to standard alternative accommodation cover, when flats are uninhabitable due to an insured risk, or ‘peril’, such as fire, flood or storm.
 This would not provide financial cover if residents were required to leave for another reason – a repeat of the Salisbury Novichok scares, for instance.
 That is why Deacon now also offers the option to have alternative accommodation cover should the authorities require evacuation.
-To find out a more about this Click Here.
+Find out more about this here.

 The sole purpose of this article is to provide guidance on the issues covered.
 This article is not intended to give legal advice, and, accordingly, it should not be relied upon.
 It should not be regarded as a comprehensive statement of the law and/or market practice in this area.
 We make no claims as to the completeness or accuracy of the information contained herein or in the links which were live at the date of publication.
 You should not act upon (or should refrain from acting upon) information in this publication without first seeking specific legal and/or specialist advice.
 Arthur J. Gallagher Insurance Brokers Limited trading as Deacon accepts no liability for any inaccuracy, omission or mistake in this publication, nor will we be responsible for any loss which may be suffered as a result of any person relying on the information contained herein.